SNAP Benefits in Texas: How to Apply and Qualify

 You can find your specific payment date in our Texas deposit schedule.

-See Texas EBT deposit schedule for 2025
+See Texas EBT deposit schedule 2026

 How to Check Your EBT Card Balance